 Features

-Different types of SDK
+Different types of SDKs

 - Windows SDK: A Windows SDK is designed for developing applications for the Windows operating system.
-It includes specific tools, APIs and libraries for developing Windows applications.
+It includes specific tools, APIs, and libraries for developing Windows applications.

 Use